Are you having a hard time adjusting to the change in your daily routine caused by COVID-19 safety measures? Me too.

 - Next, find ways to engage with other people.

-3. Video Chat.
-Choose your favorite video chat service and start an online meeting based on common interests like a book club, spiritual program or a trivia night.
+Choose your favourite video chat service and start an online meeting based on common interests like a book club, spiritual program or a trivia night.

 What are common STERBs?